 Engaging with PCM model vendors and PCM user groups to share PCM capabilities and emerging PCM needs;

-Coordinate with the Production Cost Data Subcommittee (PCDS) and System Review Subcommittee (SRS) to assess, propose and support mapping of the transmission topology and generator models between the power flow programs and the PCM.
+Proposing and supporting mapping of the transmission topology and generator models between the power flow programs and the PCM.

-In coordination with other subcommittees and work groups, assess, propose and implement PCM modeling enhancements for adopted WECC study tools.Creating an annual work plan and schedule that aligns with the RAC work plan.Develop a PCM modeling work plan for each planning cycle that is in alignment, supports and is consistent with the RAC work plan.
+Developing an annual work plan and schedule that aligns with, supports and is consistent with the RAC work plan.

 Performing other tasks as assigned by RAC.